Research output per year

 Research activity per year

-I am Senior Lecturer at the School of Education and Social Work, University of Dundee.
+I am Senior Lecturer at the School of Humanities, Social Sciences and Law, University of Dundee.
 Previously, I was Marie Curie Individual Fellow at the European Network on Independent Living (2017-2019), and Leverhulme Early Career Fellow at the Centre for Public Policy Research, King’s College London (2013-2016).
-I am author of Critical Theory and Disability: A Phenomenological Approach (2015, Bloomsbury), and Disability and Postsocialism (2018, Routledge).
+I am author of Critical Theory and Indepednent Living (2024, MUP), Disability and Postsocialism (2018, Routledge), and Critical Theory and Disability: A Phenomenological Approach (2015, Bloomsbury).
 In the period 2000-2009, I was actively involved in campaigning for disability rights in Bulgaria.

 I have research interests and expertise in: